basemkhirat/dotapp-core/manual/services/validation.md

 			email: "required|email|email_available",
 		});

-		// you must the .validate() method as we add Async operation
+		// you must the .failsAsync() method as we add Async operation
-		// validate() method return a promise that resolve a boolean value
+		// failsAsync() method return a promise that resolve a boolean value

 		if (await validation.failsAsync()) {
 			return res.validationError(validation.errors.all());